MicrosoftDocs/fabric-docs/docs/data-engineering/billing-capacity-management-for-spark.md

    :::image type="content" source="media/spark-compute/starter-pool-billing-states-high-level.png" alt-text="Diagram showing the high-level stages in billing of starter pools." lightbox="media/spark-compute/starter-pool-billing-states-high-level.png":::

    For example, if you submit a notebook job to a starter pool, you're billed only for the time period where the notebook session is active.
 The billed time doesn't include the idle time or the time taken to personalize the session with the Spark context.
-   To understand more about configuring Starter pools based on the purchased Fabric Capacity SKU, visit[Configuring Starter Pools based on Fabric Capacity](configure-starter-pools.md)
+   To understand more about configuring Starter pools based on the purchased Fabric Capacity SKU, visit [Configuring Starter Pools based on Fabric Capacity](configure-starter-pools.md)

 2. **Spark pools**: These are custom pools, where you get to customize on what size of resources you need for your data analysis tasks.
 You can give your Spark pool a name, and choose how many and how large the nodes (the machines that do the work) are.
 You can also tell Spark how to adjust the number of nodes depending on how much work you have.
 Creating a Spark pool is free; you only pay when you run a Spark job on the pool, and then Spark sets up the nodes for you.